Skip to main content

 Non-profit organisations and local authorities can apply for financing through several EU funding schemes.
 In addition, national and private funds are made available for service providers and other stakeholders to carry out projects aiming to improve the integration of the migrant population.

-Asylum, Migration and Integration Fund (AMIF) in Lithuania 2014-2020 programme
+Asylum, Migration and Integration Fund (AMIF) in Lithuania

-European Social Fund (ESF) in Lithuania
+European Social Fund Plus (ESF+) in Lithuania

 Other EU funds for integration available in Lithuania